Māori interests

 Under CPTPP, New Zealand needed to change its plant variety rights law to either give effect to, or accede to, the most recent version of the International Convention for the Protection of New Varieties of Plants (UPOV 91).
 In doing so, New Zealand could adopt measures to protect indigenous plant species in fulfilment of its obligations under the Treaty of Waitangi.

 Following a review conducted by the Ministry of Business, Innovation and Employment (MBIE), including consultation with Māori, the new Plant Variety Rights Act 2022(external link) is now in force.
-This legislation establishes a plant variety rights regime to give effect to UPOV91 and fulfill obligations under the Treaty of Waitangi.
+This legislation establishes a plant variety rights regime to give effect to UPOV91 and fulfil obligations under the Treaty of Waitangi.
 More information on the protection of plant variety rights(external link) is available on the MBIE website.

 Engagement with Māori